cabauman/awesome-geometric-algebra/README.md

 - euclidean norm
 - study number
 - bi-reflection, quad-reflection
+- pseudoscalar
+- scalar: $s$
-- Pseudoscalar
+- basis vector: $e_i$
-- basis vector
+- vector: $a=a_1e_2+a_2e_2+\dots$ linear combindation of basis vectors
-- vector
-- basis blade
+- basis blade: $e_{ij\dots}$ product of basis vectors
-- blade
-- grade
-- multivector
+- blade: product of vectors
+- grade: how many basis vectors it is made of.
+A pure grade element can be a linear combination of identically graded basis blades.
+A mixed grade element can be a combination of differently graded basis blades
+- multivector: sum of elements of the algebra
 - bivector, trivector, quadvector
 - rotor: for rotations
 - motor: translation + rotation; normalized even multivectors.
 Even means that they include both scalar (grade0) and bivector (grade2) parts (and a quadvector (grade4) part in the case of screw motion).